All Episodes

 So, yeah, I think we can do that.

-Ronnie in Bel Air, Texas, your next.
+Ronnie in Bel Air, Texas, you're next.

 Welcome to the program, sir.

-Hey Rush, that idea is icing on the cake for the original idea.
+Hey, Rush, that idea is icing on the cake for the original idea.

 It is.